EY Luxembourg Sustainability Report

 The materiality analysis consists of identifying the various issues related to our economic, social and societal responsibility and arranging them in hierarchical order.

 We conducted materiality assessments in the past and are committed to updating them on a regular basis to reflect changes in business and stakeholder priorities, along with global trends.
-In view of the upcoming CSRD requirements, we are now establishing the basis for conducting a complete double-materiality assessment for FY25.

 The results of the most recent assessment are indicated in the following materiality matrix.
 All topics indicated are material to EY Luxembourg, with the topics in the upper-right quadrant being the most material to EY stakeholders and EY business performance with opportunity for greatest impact.

-This materiality matrix, in line with the EY Global materiality matrix, has enabled us to identify three key priorities for EY Luxembourg:
+This impact materiality matrix, in line with the EY Global materiality matrix, has enabled us to identify three key priorities for EY Luxembourg:

-2. Placing greater emphasis on our people and communities, developing their talents and making a significant social impact.
+2. Placing greater emphasis on our people and communities, developing their talents and making a significant social impact

-3. Being a corporate citizen, reducing our carbon footprint and considering environmentally friendly practices.
+3. Being a corporate citizen, reducing our carbon footprint and considering environmentally friendly practices

 Managing risk is a strategic priority for the management of the Company, we have spent time looking keenly at the world around us, speaking with people inside and outside of EY: leading thinkers, clients and our people.